matsad3547/entelx/client/src/textPages/about/about.md

 I also have a lot of experience building things.
 I come from a machine design and manufacturing engineering background and that experience is very helpful in my software development career.
 I do mostly frontend development by trade, but I'm very interested in data science, UI/UX, and backend development.

+This I've been thinking about this project since even before I transitioned to software development.
+Like most side projects, it has been a pain in my ass and maybe a good indication that I suffer from a serious case of hubris.
 If you have questions, comments, or feedback good, bad, or otherwise, I would love to hear from you - contact information is [here](./contact).